raspberrypilearning/green-goals/en/step_2.md

 --- task ---

-Arrange the blocks so that you have two scripts, one for animating the backdrops, and the other for the **Main Panda** sprite.
+Arrange the blocks so that you have two scripts, one for setting up the animation sequence for the backdrops, and the other for the **Main Panda** sprite, which continues the animation through the Green Goals.

 ![screenshot of the two scripts side by side](images/broadcast-scripts.png)